mschuchard/jenkins-devops-libs/README.md

 )
 ```

 The documentation has also been updated to reflect the new DSL.
 The old DSL will be supported until version 2.0.0.
-The old DSL appears like the following format:
+The old DSL appears like the following syntax:

 ```groovy
 library.method {